State Senate hopeful shoots mock Dominion voting machine in campaign ad

 The video is the latest in a string of political messages showing candidates in attention-grabbing displays.
 Last month, a U.S. Senate candidate in Louisiana lit a Confederate flag on fire as he denounced what he called systemic inequality.
 The same candidate smoked marijuana in an ad released about a month prior.
 Another ad showed a Colorado Democrat who’s running to unseat Rep. Lauren Boebert (R) cleaning up feces he said is being slung across his state.

 Jackson, who said he plans to run for the open seat in Oklahoma’s District 2, in his campaign ad repeated several baseless claims about Dominion Voting Systems and the 2020 presidential election.
-Dominion has filed several defamation lawsuits against those the company alleges spread false claims about the company changing votes for former president Donald Trump to favor Joe Biden.
+Dominion has filed several defamation lawsuits against those it alleges spread false claims about the company changing votes for former president Donald Trump to favor Joe Biden.

-In a statement to The Washington Post, a Dominion Voting Systems spokeswoman said Jackson’s video could put employees at risk.
+In a statement to The Washington Post, a Dominion spokeswoman said Jackson’s video could put employees at risk.

 “Election misinformation is dangerous on its own, but violent demonstrations directly endanger our employees and customers who have been targets of ongoing harassment and threats,” the statement said.